Deep South: Climate

 I have often been asked to define the term "Black Belt".
 So far as I can learn, the term was first used to designate a part of the country which was distinguished by the colour of the soil.
 The part of the country possessing this thick, dark, and naturally rich soil was, of course, the part of the South where the slaves were most profitable, and consequently they were taken there in the largest numbers.
 Later, and especially since the war, the term seems to be used wholly in a political sense—that is, to designate the counties where the black people outnumber the white.

 People

 2000 Census Population Ancestry Map, with African-American ancestry in purple.

 Most White people in the Deep South who identified themselves with one European ethnic group in the 1980 census self-identified as English.
+Though Kentucky, in the Upland South, had the highest amount within the South identifying English as their heritage.
 This occurred in every southern state with the exception of Louisiana where more White people self-identified as French than English.
 A large number of the White population also derives from ethnic groups of Ireland (Irish and Ulster Scots).

 With regard to White people in the Deep South who reported only a single European-American ancestry group, the 1980 census showed the following self-identification in each state in this region: